 Since the sights in this Kyoto 4 day itinerary are spread out all over the city, we found it made most sense to stay in the downtown area, and we loved being walking distance from Nishiki Market, Teramachi shopping arcade, many restaurants and several subway and railway stations.
 It is also a short walk from here to the bridge that takes you across to Gion district.

 There are TONS of hotels to choose from in Kyoto, but the following are all in the area where we stayed and are highly rated on booking sites.
-You can also find lots of properties in Kyoto on AirBnB.
+You can also find lots of great properties in Kyoto on Airbnb.
 If you’ve never signed up before, use this link to save $35 of your first AirBnB booking, but make sure to check out what the current legal situation is with AirBnB in Japan before booking.

 Check out this article if you are interested in having a Ryokan experience, including some recommended ryokans in Kyoto.